PaperPrototype/Intro-Coding-and-Computers/00 - Python/Tutorials/Python Pyxel game/Lecture/english.md

 `text(x, y, s, col)`
 - Draw a string (words) `s` of color `col` at (x, y)

-(above list taken from https://pythonawesome.com/a-retro-game-development-environment-in-python/)
+(above list is taken from https://pythonawesome.com/a-retro-game-development-environment-in-python/)